gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 given the high number of sites in both $Y$ and $\hat Y$.
 However, the relative difference between the scores matters more than the absolute value to differentiate their uniqueness.
-Therefore, we decided to report the LCBD values relative to each matrix's maximum value, meaning that the new maximum value was one and all other values represented fractions.
+Therefore, we decided to report the LCBD values relative to the respective maximum value from each set, meaning that the new maximum value was 1 and all other values represented fractions of it.

 ## Investigation of regional and scaling variation